 The Ol Pejeta Conservancy in Central Kenya’s Laikipia County is a world-renowned reserve with a remarkable track record in helping to conserve rare species.
 For this blog, however, we’ll be focusing on one of the two hides on the property.
 There are no prizes for guessing what the chief attraction is at the Hippo Hide, so be prepared for a truly immersive entry into the secret world of the snorting, chortling “river horse”.
 Hippos have quite a fearsome reputation, but this hide, discreetly concealed amongst the rocks of the river bank, lets you observe more tender interactions between hippo moms and calves, and the daily routines of unique animals that sweat sunscreen and use their stubby tails to spray their poop around as a territorial marker.
 A word of warning: with so many ears, nostrils and eyes bobbing up and down, and disappearing underwater only to reappear elsewhere moments later, you could drive yourself a little crazy trying to count the hippos in the river!

-Lewa Conservancy is a sanctuary not just for endangered species, but also for humans in need of some respite from the stresses and strains of daily life.
-With abundant wildlife, there is always something fascinating to watch, not least when you spend time in one of Lewa’s Blinds (as their hides are known).
-Like all the best hides, these blinds are situated at key wildlife locations, with waterholes featuring prominently.
+Lewa Conservancy is not only a sanctuary for endangered species, but also for humans in need of some respite from the stresses and strains of daily life.
+With abundant wildlife, there is always something fascinating to watch.
+Especially when you spend time in one of Lewa’s Blinds (as their hides are well known).
+Like all the best hides, these blinds are situated at key wildlife locations with waterholes featured prominently.
 That’s not only because animals are naturally drawn there, but also because of the very special photographic opportunities created by uniquely low camera angles – not to mention the fascinating behavior that can be witnessed close to water, from the delight of thirsty animals to the patience of predators lying in ambush.
 Whichever luxury lodge you visit in Kenya, there’s no hiding from the fact that spending time in hides can give you a whole new perspective on safari.

 Interested in this unique photographic experience?
 Reach out to us to begin designing your personalized safari!